Trainees must be registered for all quarters supported by the Cell and Molecular Biology Training Grant.

-Finally, the CMB TG Director will waive the requirement if the trainee has already taken a substantive statistics course as a graduate or an undergraduate (e.g., PBio/Neubeh 545 or Genome 560).
+The CMB TG Director may waive the requirement if the trainee has already taken a substantive statistics course as a graduate or an undergraduate (e.g., PBio/Neubeh 545 or Genome 560).
 The trainee should apply directly to Dr. Scott for the waiver, details to include course title, description of content or a syllabus, and date the course was taken.

 Monthly Trainee Meetings Requirement

 Trainees must attend the monthly meetings for students funded by the NIH's Training in Molecular and Cellular Biology Training Grant.
-Participation of trainees is required as a condition of support by the Cell and Molecular Biology Training Grant.
+Participation is required as a condition of support by the Cell and Molecular Biology Training Grant.
 Meetings will be held once per month from October to May, at a time of the students' choosing.
 Meeting times and dates will be coordinated through the email system.
-Two students from the second and third year trainee groups will present at each meeting.
+Two students from the 2nd and 3rd year trainee groups will present at each meeting.

 Annual Retreat Requirement

 Biomedical Integrity Lecture Series Requirement

 Each summer the School of Medicine sponsors the Biomedical Integrity Lecture Series.
 Videotapes of the lecture series are available at the Health Sciences Library if a lecture is missed.
-Trainees are required to attend five lectures and three small group discussions.
+Trainees are required to attend 5 lectures and 3 small group discussions.
 Lectures and discussion groups attended before the appointment on the TG count towards this requirement.
 Students should make a note of the lectures they attend, as they will need to include the dates in their yearly progress report.

-It is important that trainees acknowledge support received from the training grant when they publish a manuscript on research begun or completed during their appointment.
-Acknowledgements should be listed as follows:
+It is important that trainees acknowledge support received from the training grant when they publish a manuscript on research begun OR completed during their appointment.

 "(This investigation or your name/initials) was supported in part by Public Health Service, National Research Service Award, T32GM007270, from the National Institute of General Medical Sciences."